WLLR-FM: History

-The most recent change to the station came in March 1998, when KUUL and WLLR (which had used a country format at 101.3 FM since 1983) swapped frequencies.
-KUUL's 50s and 60s format moved to 101.3 FM, while WLLR's country format took over 103.7 FM.
+The most recent change to the station came on March 2, 1998, when KUUL and WLLR (which had aired a country format at 101.3 FM since 1983) swapped frequencies.
+KUUL's oldies format moved to 101.3 FM, while WLLR's country format took over 103.7 FM.

-In December 1985, WLLR briefly gained national attention when a disc jockey played the Christmas song "Grandma Got Run Over By a Reindeer" 27 times back-to-back during the morning show.
-Station management was eventually able to pull the jockey off the air and suspended him.
+In December 1985, WLLR briefly gained national attention when one of the station DJ's, Jack Daniels, played the Christmas song "Grandma Got Run Over by a Reindeer" 27 times back-to-back during the morning show for 3½ hours.
+Station management was eventually able to pull the jockey off the air, placed him on indefinite suspension, and received a 90-day probation by station management.
 The disc jockey was reportedly depressed and upset that a co-worker had left employment at the station for an out-of-state job.
+Daniels was eventually reinstated on December 20.

 Some of WLLR's best-known personalities include: Mike Kenneally, Ron Evans, Jack Carey, Andy Scott, Jack Daniels, Amy Jeffries, Pat Leuck, Dani Lynn Howe, Tim Carlson, JD Justice and Jim O'Hara.

 WLLR's stage at the Mississippi Valley Fair was featured in the Music Video for "Don't Ya Just Wanna Rock and Roll" by Rodney Atkins.

 In November 2013, WLLR won the CMA award for 'Small Market Station of the Year'.

 Since 1989, WLLR has remained the top-rated station in the Quad Cities, maintaining audience 12+ shares between 10 and 20 for the past 20 years.

 103.7 HD2

-On January 1, 2014, WLLR discontinued its Classic Country on the HD2 and began broadcasting a classic rock format.
+On January 1, 2014, WLLR discontinued its classic country on the HD2 and began broadcasting a classic rock format.

-On August 21, 2015, at 1:04 p.m., WLLR-HD2 switched to an alternative rock format, branded as "ALT 104.5" (also broadcast on FM translator K283BV 104.5 FM Davenport).
+On August 21, 2015, at 1:04 p.m., WLLR-FM HD2 switched to an alternative rock format, branded as "ALT 104.5" (also broadcast on FM translator K283BV 104.5 FM Davenport).

 103.7 HD3

-On April 17, 2022, Religious Broadcaster Radio By Grace, owner of translator K296GZ (107.1 FM; originally licensed to Muscatine, now licensed to Davenport), announced that they had applied to upgrade the translator's signal from 10 watts to 250 watts and to move the transmitter site from Milan, Illinois to the southwestern portion of Davenport.
+On April 17, 2022, Radio By Grace, a religious broadcaster and owner of translator K296GZ (107.1 FM; originally licensed to Muscatine, now licensed to Davenport), announced that they had applied to upgrade the translator's signal from 10 watts to 250 watts and to move the transmitter site from Milan, Illinois, to the southwestern portion of Davenport.
 The application specified that the translator would relay WLLR's HD3 subchannel.

 On October 31, 2022, Radio By Grace publicly announced the completion of the construction of the new 250 watt transmitter facility and that the K296GZ translator had commenced broadcasting.
-The translator carries the Radio By Grace network via WLLR-HD3.
-WLLR and iHeartMedia are simply providing this service to Radio By Grace via a technical services agreement and all programming decisions for WLLR-HD3/K296GZ are made by Radio By Grace, Inc.
+The translator carries the Radio By Grace network via WLLR-FM HD3.
+WLLR and iHeartMedia are simply providing this service to Radio By Grace via a technical services agreement and all programming decisions for WLLR-FM HD3/K296GZ are made by Radio By Grace, Inc.